 We spent the day here before meeting up again with the A383 at the Kyle of Tongue Bridge.
 We made sure to cross the bridge for a full view of the highlands before turning around again to continue our journey.

-Part 5: Tongue to Balnakeil
+Tongue to Balnakeil – 1 Day

 A beautiful stretch of sandy beach can be found just out of town and it is definitely worth visiting.
 Not only is it very picturesque, you’ll experience the unique feeling of walking on a beach while military vehicles drive by with great purpose.

 Belnakeil Craft Village